Better World Club: Services

 Emergency roadside assistance is available to drivers of both automobiles and bicycles.
 A bicycle membership can be purchased separately or added onto an auto policy for a smaller additional fee.
-Services are available across all 50 states and DC the USA and Canada.
+Services are available across all 50 states and DC the US and Canada.

 Automobile membership includes 4 service calls per year (defined as: towing, battery assistance, lockout assistance, flat tire assistance, fuel delivery or extrication) – if bicycle coverage is included these 4 calls can be split between auto and bike calls.
 Basic auto membership includes towing up to 5 miles, while the premium membership increases the limit to 100 miles.
 A bicycle-only membership provides service up to 30 miles annually with a limit of 2 service calls.